Geology of Kansas: Glaciated Region

 The northeast corner of the state, north of the Kansas River and east of the Big Blue River, is covered by glacial debris deposited during the Pre-Illinoian glaciations which occurred 600,000 years ago in the Pleistocene.
 The Pennsylvanian and Permian bedrock is buried under thick deposits of glacial debris, largely loess.
 A variety of glacial erratics were left by the melting glaciers.
 Many of these are of Sioux Quartzite carried south from the Sioux Falls, South Dakota area.

 Wellington-McPherson Lowlands

-The Wellington-McPherson Lowlands of south central Kansas in Sumner, Sedgwick, Harvey and McPherson counties is underlain by fluvial sediments deposited in the ancestral Arkansas River valley during the Pleistocene Epoch one to two million years ago.
-The sediments consist largely of sands, silts, and gravels.
-These include the "Equus beds" aquifer sediments, named for Pleistocene fossils it contains.
+The Wellington-McPherson Lowlands of south-central Kansas in Sumner, Sedgwick, Harvey and McPherson counties is underlain by fluvial sediments deposited in the ancestral Arkansas River valley during the Pleistocene Epoch one to two million years ago.
+The sediments consist largely of sands, silts, and gravel.
+These include the Equus Beds Aquifer sediments, named for the Pleistocene modern horse fossils they contain.
 Also under this area is the Permian Hutchinson salt bed which reaches a thickness of 400 ft.
 The area also contains inactive sand dunes.